Michael-Cowie/RadixFitnessFrontend/docs/development-setup.md

 - Quote style
 - Trailing commas

 Unlike ESLint, Prettier has minimal configuration and avoids debates about formatting preferences by enforcing consistent output.
 Prettier style enforcement is required via GitHub actions.
-To run Prettier locally through the CLI, run `npx prettier . --write`.
+To run Prettier locally through the CLI, run `npx prettier . --write` or `npm run format` from the command located inside of `package.json`.
 Alternatively, VS Code has a Prettier extenson which can be installed.

 <div align="center">
   <img src="./images/prettier_code_formatter.png">